zhaofei2048/learngit/readme.txt

 new add
 new add 1
 add to dev
-Creating a new branch is simple & quick.
+create a new branch is simple and quick. this is my branch.
-This is master branch